RamyaAnupoju/BTree-Index/README.md

-# BTree-Index
+# BTree-Index   #Academic Project

 In this project milestone, we are tasked with implementing a B+ Tree Index for insertion and lookup operations.
 We will follow the C++ implementation and utilize the BTreeNode classes for automatic splitting when necessary during insertion.
-The Insertion pair in Python is represented as std::pair in C++.
+By utilizing the classes and methods provided by the professor in helper code, I added logic for the B-tree Index in Btree.cpp

-This code implements a B+ Tree Index data structure and provides functionalities for creating, opening, closing, dropping the index, as well as inserting and looking up rows based on specified key values.
+This code implements a B+ Tree Index data structure and provides functionalities for creating, opening, closing, and dropping the index, as well as inserting and looking up rows based on specified key values.
 The B+ Tree Index is implemented using BTreeIndex, BTreeNode (BTreeLeaf and BTreeInterior), and BTreeStat classes.

 ## Key points in the implementation: